Brew Method

 Espresso is a pressure method, so grind size, puck preparation and yield changes show up quickly in the cup.

-Want the full step-by-step recipe?
-Read How to Make Espresso at Home for dose, distribution, tamping, extraction, and tasting adjustments.
+Read How to Make Espresso at Home for the complete recipe, equipment list, nine-step procedure and tasting adjustments.

 Home Espresso Setup: What Matters Most